alexdu25/USACO/README.md

 # USACO
-Here are a collection of my both finished and unfinished solutions to past USACO problems.
+Here are a collection of both my finished and unfinished solutions to past USACO problems, as well as templates I created to help with competitive programming.